Explore

 Mountains in Victoria’s national parks becoming enchanting, whisper- quiet playgrounds for skiers, toboggan riders and sightseers in the crisp months of winter and early spring.
 Their pure white landscapes are more often easily accessible and open a natural white stage for family fun and wilderness adventure for the gifted cross-country skiers.
 Make plans to revel in the snowfields, for planning is the key to an exhilarating experience on the slopes.

-Expect cold, wet and windy conditions in alpine areas.
-Dramatic weather changes are common so please always check the weather forecast, snowpack and be aware of hazards.
+- Dramatic weather changes are common so please always check the weather forecast, snowpack and be aware of hazards.

-And if you’re out in remote back country areas you need to take extra care and be mindful of the additional risks and hazards.
+- If you’re out in remote back country areas you need to take extra care and be mindful of the additional risks and hazards.
 Backcountry skiing especially is an inherently dangerous activity that requires experience and knowledge of the terrain and conditions.

 Follow these simple tips and make your visit to the snow a safe and memorable one!